 At 9:45, our guide Brian (who would turn out to be the best of the wide array of good tour guides we had on this trip), let us inside the house (once again, no photos..the few I have once again stolen from the internet).

-Madison, who never traveled due to his poor health, converted the house to a duplex when he married Dolley, and then further expanded it into the house it is today in 1809.
+Madison, who never traveled due to his poor health, converted the house to a duplex when he married Dolley, and then further expanded it into the house it was today in 1809.
 When first married, he and Dolley lived on one side of the duplex, while Madison’s folks lived on the other side.
 Madison said that marrying Dolley was “the most important decision of his life.”

 The “Father of the Constitution” suffered from terrible rheumatoid arthritis, which ultimately left our shortest president (5 foot, four inches) unable to walk or work.
 According to Brian, Dolley was outgoing, vivacious and quite social, while James was a quiet, soft-spoken man.
 Well, they say opposites attract.
 Fun fact: They were introduced to each other by Aaron Burr.
 So just like Burr, Dolley took a shot.

 Dolley also loved the color red.
 She had her parlor drawing room wall-papered in red.
 It features numerous paintings.